greymatter-io/helm-charts/docs/Generic Install.md

          <your users.json content>
    ```

-   Say you also wanted to specify the [edge ingress to use voyager](https://github.com/DecipherNow/helm-charts/blob/79e1cf58d1c615b77a481e4da2d1000f750f898a/edge/values.yaml#L94-L95), you can check the `edge/values.yaml` file for the structure and see that you only need one level of nesting, so in this case you would add:
+   Say you also wanted to configure the [edge ingress to use voyager](https://github.com/DecipherNow/helm-charts/blob/79e1cf58d1c615b77a481e4da2d1000f750f898a/edge/values.yaml#L94-L95), you can check the `edge/values.yaml` file for the structure and see that you only need one level of nesting, so in this case you would add:

    ```yaml
    edge: